ApiLogicServer/Docs/docs/Sample-Integration.md

 ## 3. Integrate: B2B and Shipping

 We now have a running system - an API, logic, security, and a UI.
-To integrate with B2B partners and Shipping, we have 2 tasks, described below.
+Now we must integrate with:

+* B2B partners -- we'll create a **B2B Custom Resource**
+* OrderShipping -- we add logic to **Send an OrderShipping Message**

 &nbsp;